Property Line and Fence Laws in Delaware

 State fence and property line laws address many of the more general disputes you may have with a neighbor, such as trespass and nuisance.
 Depending on where you live, there are local zoning ordinances and building codes that affect the type of fence you can build and how you maintain your trees.

-Local rules typically focus on fence heights, location, and building materials.
-If you live in a community with a homeowner's association, your property may be subject to even further restrictions.
+Local rules typically focus on fence heights, location, and fencing materials.
+If you live in a community with a homeowners’ association (HOA), your property may be subject to even further restrictions.

 Delaware Spite Fence Law

 Although landowners have a right to build a fence around their property, that right is not without limitations.
-A fence built for the purpose of harassing a neighbor is commonly referred to as a spite fence.
-Although there is not a specific spite fence law in Delaware, courts recognize the common law principal that forbids fences built for no other reason than to annoy a neighbor.
-A neighbor who suffers damages because of a such a fence can request its removal and receive monetary damages.
+A fence built to solely to harass a neighbor is commonly referred to as a spite fence.

 Damage Caused by a Neighbor's Tree